Best Guacamole EVER

 Jump to Recipe

 I take my guacamole very seriously.
 It has to be the perfect mixture of smooth and chunky.
 Seasoned just the right amount.
-If it's lacking on salt that's a major bummed.
+If it's lacking on salt that's a major bummer.
 AND.... here's the secret.
 You need a mix of lemon and lime juice in the guacamole.
 Boom.
 Game over.
-Add to that the perfect amount of finely chopped red onions, freshly chopped chives and salt and pepper and a hint of spice and you're set.
+Add to that the perfect amount of finely chopped red onions, freshly chopped chives (or cilantro) and salt and pepper and a hint of spice and you're set.
 You'll be on your way to be best guacamole your kitchen has ever seen!
 Promise!

 Put this on some carnitas tacos.
 Or, you can take this and jazz it up with any number of variations!
 I like to add bacon sometimes.
 A combo of pineapple and mango is delish and so summery.
 Or even throw in some roasted poblano peppers if you want extra smoke.
 You're welcome in advance 🙂